 Great praise for the care and attention boys receive, with parents united in the view that the school does its utmost to develop every inch of potential.
 Confidence building in the public arena very much part of the package.The Good Schools Guide on pastoral care

-At John Lyon every boy is seen as an individual, with his own unique talents, abilities and needs.
+At John Lyon every pupil is seen as an individual, with their own unique talents, abilities and needs.

-All new boys entering the School are allocated to a form group prior to arrival, which they stay in through Year 7 and 8.
-Where possible boys have the same Form Tutor over their time in Years 7 and 8.
-Boys are taught predominantly in their form groups.
+All new pupils entering the School are allocated to a form group prior to arrival, which they stay in through Years 7 & 8.
+Where possible pupils have the same Form Tutor over their time in Years 7 & 8.
+Pupils are taught predominantly in their form groups.